zjc062/fMRI-foundation-model/fMRI-MAE/README.md

 ## TODO list

-- [ ] Test out the gpu memory usage, decide batch size for one gpu.
+- [ ] Test out the gpu memory usage, and decide the batch size for one gpu.
-- [ ] Test out the cpu memory usage for each dataloader worker, decide the data_buffer_size.
+- [ ] Test out the cpu memory usage for each dataloader worker, and decide the data_buffer_size.
 - [ ] Currently using float16 for input data.
-Some overflow encountered when converting.
-Need some type of normalization.
+Some overflow was encountered when converting.
+Need some normalization.
-- [ ] Some data augmentations is very slow.
-Currently all data augmentations are disabled.
+- [ ] Some data augmentations are very slow.
+Currently, all data augmentations are disabled.
 Need to test those.
-- [ ] We can start with tiny model and data_size as large as possible.
-Later we will need to decide number of training epochs and data_size based on some scaling law.
+- [ ] We can start with the small model and data_size as large as possible.
+Later we will need to decide the number of training epochs and data_size based on some scaling law.
 (NLP scaling law may not apply here. )
 - [ ] Transfer to VideoMAEV2 or other MAE pipelines.
 - [ ] Tune hyperparameters.
 - [ ] (Optional) Convert to [mup](https://github.com/microsoft/mup) when we start to train larger models.

-## additional packages for Installation
+## Additional packages for Installation

 - pip install boto3 datasets transformers nibabel